KrishShah1912/PRODIGY-ML-Task-1/README.md

 * Run each cell sequentially to reproduce the results
 * Model Evaluation
 * Models are evaluated using:
-  -RMSE (Root Mean Squared Error): Measures prediction error -R² Score: Shows how well the model explains variance in the data
+  - RMSE (Root Mean Squared Error): Measures prediction error
+  - R² Score: Shows how well the model explains variance in the data

 ---